Pratiksha605/monoZDocs/docs/monoZLink/protocolConfiguration/webhook.md

 title: Webhook
 sidebar_position: 1
 ---

-In this guide we assume you have already have an external service ready to receive data from monoZ:Link.
+In this guide we will walkthrough setting up Webhook configuration in monoZ:Link.
+We assume you have already have an external HTTP/HTTPS endpoint ready to receive data from monoZ:Link.

+#### Webhook Configuration Setup:

 1. Navigate to “Configuration” and click on “Add Configuration” from the top right corner.